s4m520/Face-and-Object-Detection/README.md

 <br>

 ### Sample Results:
-The following result should appear in the terminal:
+The following should appear in the terminal:
 ```bash
 === Face Detection Evaluation Results ===
 Confusion Matrix: